craiglockwood/knifetalk/_posts/2019-04-22-canadians-cryo-contracts.markdown

 Craig, Geoff & Mareko answer listener questions, and have a special guest to officate another legendary Knife Talk Quiz.
 All of this as well as highlighting some members of the community in the community showcase.

-Jeremt from Simple Little Life on Instagram: <a href="https://www.instagram.com/simplelittlelife"> @simplelittlelife</a>
+Jeremy from Simple Little Life on Instagram: <a href="https://www.instagram.com/simplelittlelife"> @simplelittlelife</a>

 Racerracks on Instagram: <a href="https://www.instagram.com/racerracks"> @racerracks </a>